 South African-based, Standard Bank aims to launch a private permissioned blockchain payment system to facilitate foreign exchange trades on behalf of its corporate clients.

-The system is expected to not only expedite foreign exchange payments and settlement, make transactions more transparent, and make straight-through the processing of international trades.
-It will at the same time provide much safer cloud-hosting of documents and records as well as avail them in real time to all parties involved in a transaction.
+The system is expected to not only expedite foreign exchange payments and settlements, but also make transactions more transparent, and make straight-through the processing of international trades.
+It will, at the same time, provide much safer cloud-hosting of documents and records as well as avail them in real time to all parties involved in a transaction.

 The cloud-based platform is built on the hyperledger fabric and will initially involve Standard Bank and Stanbic Bank partner banks, clients and third parties directly involved in trades, and interbank network Swift.
 In other words, these will be the initially permissioned network participants before the network is expanded later to include more participants.